-We will be in discussion with the Discussion with partners to Autumn 2019 County Homelessness Coordinator faith community and Homeless Link on to improve the participation commence Sept 19 Faith forum arrangements in relation to rough sleeping, acknowledging the role Wider stakeholders the faith community play and other stakeholders Explore 'Move on' funding with Commencement August 19 Winter 2019 Registered Provider partners.
-Registered Provider partners to expand the availability of move-on accommodation from supported housing environments Keep under review 'No Recourse to Monitoring Government Autumn 2019 Housing Services Public' Funding arrangements in announcements and legislation light of any changes associated with Brexit Embed the arrangements for the Support to vulnerable women in August 2019 Housing Services new 'Vulnerable Women' conjunction with the Nelson Trust County Council commissioned project and learn from the outcomes and findings county council nom the outcomes and mangs Nelson Trust Review arrangements for those Explore linkages with LD/PD January 2020 Housing Services clients with Mental Health (MH) or Commissioners.
-Learning Disabilities (LD) who are at County Council risk of rough sleeping and improve partnership working if required.
-We will review intelligence Review outcomes Winter 2019 County Homelessness Coordinator concerning rough sleepers through Drainet Colone Street Aware initiative and seek to Project Solace adapt practices to ensure we divert rough sleepers from the streets at the earliest opportunity
+Office of the Police and Crime Commissioner Protect Plus application 2021 successful We will review outcomes from last winter's SWEP (severe weather emergency protocol) and agree any necessary adjustments ahead of 2021/22 winter Approach to winter 2019/20 SWEP agreed, due to Covid 19 we need to review prior to 21/22 Summer 2021 Housing Services Districts and County Council Registered Providers & Faith Group Communities Continual review of SWEP required to ensure it meets the needs of those it is designed to support.
+We will support the Assertive Outreach Team in coordinating an annual count or estimate of the number of people rough sleeping in Gloucester Agree with partners on this year's street count Annual rough sleeper estimates Housing Services District authorities P3 On-going We will be in discussion with the faith community and Homeless Link on to improve the participation arrangements in relation to rough sleeping, acknowledging the role the faith community play and other stakeholders Discussion with partners to commence Sept 19 Autumn 2019 County Homelessness Co- ordinator Faith forum Wider stakeholders Completed Explore 'Move on' funding with Registered Provider partners to expand the availability of move-on accommodation from supported housing environments Commencement August 19 Winter 2019 Registered Provider partners.
+Completed Keep under review 'No Recourse to Public' Funding arrangements in light of any changes associated with Brexit Monitoring Government announcements and legislation Autumn 2019 Housing Services Completed

+Embed the arrangements for the new 'Vulnerable Women' commissioned project and learn from the outcomes and findings Support to vulnerable women in conjunction with the Nelson Trust August 2019 Housing Services County Council Nelson Trust Completed Review arrangements for those clients with Mental Health (MH) or Learning Disabilities (LD) who are at risk of rough sleeping and improve partnership working if required.
+Explore linkages with LD/PD Commissioners.
+On-going Housing Services County Council On-going We will review intelligence concerning rough sleepers through Street Aware initiative and seek to adapt practices to ensure we divert rough sleepers from the streets at the earliest opportunity Review outcomes Ongoing County Homelessness Co- ordinator Project Solace On-going